-With over 35 years of playing and coaching experience, Jeremy Loomis has an abundance of knowledge about tennis and experience with player development.
+With over 35 years of playing and coaching experience, Jeremy Loomis has an abundance of knowledge and experience with player and athletic development.
 Coach Loomis is currently the head women's tennis coach at Swarthmore College.
 Under his watch, Swarthmore has earned its highest national ranking (#14), won 3 Centennial Conference Team Championships and has had 3 NCAA Division III Singles All-Americans and 1 Doubles All-American team.

 Coach Loomis is a Professor of Physical Education at Swarthmore College specializing in racquet sports.
 Over the years, he has taught classes in table tennis, badminton, cardio tennis, and Racketlon (a combined racquet sport event that involves table tennis, badminton, squash, and tennis),.